Sorted header abstract pattern

 I remember receiving a ‘free’ overdraft when I was at uni.
 It felt like it was my money – and I often found myself sitting at the negative-$1000 limit, and feeling fine about it.
 It felt normal.
 This meant I became comfortable living in debt.

-Consolidating or refinancing loans can work out well if it means paying less in fees and interest.
-But there are risks!
+Consolidating or refinancing loans can work out well if it means paying less in fees and interest, but what are the risks of consolidating loans?

-To reduce your risks, find out the total cost of consolidating before signing up.
+To reduce your risks, find out the total cost of combining debts before signing up.
 Shopping around and reading the fine print helps, too.

 6. Find out the true cost of borrowing with Sorted’s calculator

-It can help to compare two loans – they might have different terms, repayment frequencies, fees or interest rates, which may mean you end up paying less overall with one or the other.
+It can help to use the tool to compare two loans – they might have different terms, repayment frequencies, fees or interest rates, which may mean you end up paying less overall with one or the other.

 Keep in mind the other costs that often come with debt if things don’t go well – potential late payment fees, relationship stress, loss of confidence and the impact on your mental wellbeing.